Fault tolerance testing in the Yandex Cloud infrastructure based on Yandex Network Load Balancer

 We do not recommend using your production environment for testing; do a test environment exercise first.

-- Your test environment should be closely similar to the production environment in terms of configuration.
+- We recommend making your test environment closely similar to the production environment in terms of configuration.

-- The test load should simulate the production load.
-Use load testing tools to simulate the production load, e.g., Yandex Load Testing.
+- The test load should resemble the production workload.
+You can use load testing tools to simulate the production load, e.g., Yandex Load Testing.

 - We recommend using Infrastructure as Code to automate the setup of test environments.